2016 All-Ireland Senior Hurling Championship: Leinster Qualifier Group Round 3

-Leinster Senior Hurling Championship

 Leinster Quarter-finals

 Last year's Leinster champions receive a bye into the semi-finals.
 The remaining six teams (four seeded teams plus the qualifier group winners and runners-up) play in three quarter-finals.
 An informal system of promotion or relegation operates in this round; if a team from the qualifier group wins their quarter-final, they will be seeded in next year's Leinster championship and the beaten seeded team will compete in next year's Leinster qualifier group.

 Leinster Semi-finals

 Last year's Leinster champions receive a bye into the semi-finals.
 They are joined by the winners of the three quarter-finals.